 Be sure to address the side-effects of changing permalink structure.

-How to Change the Permalink for a Single Post or Page
+How to Use Custom Permalinks for a Single WordPress Post or Page

 WordPress uses your permalink structure as a template for your posts.
 But you can change the slug portion of the permalink for individual posts.